-Judiciary, EC, RBI being ‘torn apart’ under BJP govt: Rahul in UK
+Judiciary, EC, RBI being ‘torn apart’ under BJP Govt: Rahul in UK

-London: Congress president Rahul Gandhi today alleged that the judiciary, the election commission and the RBI are being “torn apart” under the BJP government and Prime Minister Narendra Modi has insulted every Indian by saying no development had happened before 2014.
+London: Congress president Rahul Gandhi on Sunday alleged that the judiciary, the Election Commission (EC) and the RBI are being “torn apart” under the BJP government and Prime Minister Narendra Modi has insulted every Indian by saying no development had happened before 2014.

 The Congress president alleged that at present, Dalits, farmers, tribal people, minorities, the poor in India are told that they will not get anything, and “if they raise their voice, they are beaten up”.